Djuuu/git-mr/README.md

 * `git mr menu` Prints the menu
 * `git mr menu update` Updates the menu in the current merge request description
 * `git mr menu update --all` Updates the menu in all related merge requests
+* `git mr menu status` Prints the menu and status indicators of merge requests

 ## Hooks